 You are subject to a fine.
 Businesses that fail to enforce employee mask wearing, promote patron mask wearing, or that do not post signs to that effect, are also subject to a fine by the Labor Commission.

-Are there exemptions for face masks?
+Are medical exemptions still in place for the face coverings?

 Yes.
-Executive Order 2020-75 lists what settings or individuals are allowed face mask exceptions.
+Executive Order 2020-73 lists what settings or individuals are allowed face mask exceptions.

 At what age are masks required?